 - Being Safe – best practise including prevention of cross-infection.

 - Vital Signs – temperature, colour, pulse, breathing, level of consciousness.

 - Incident Handling – a systematic approach to problem solving & decision making.

 - Unconsciousness – managing the unconscious casualty to ensure a safe airway.

-- CPR & Choking – dealing with the non breathing casualty including drowning.
+- CPR/AED & Choking – dealing with the non breathing casualty including drowning.

 - Wounds & Bleeding – dealing with external & internal bleeding and shock.